 It is important to renew web portals frequently because business expectations change, social narratives transform, design trends vary, and new technologies offer new opportunities.

-An important aspect to keep in mind is that it is not necessary to maintain the lifetime of the portal as a whole, it is possible to maintain the lifetime of the content only, change the design more frequently, or maintain the integrations (CRM, ERP, etc.) that do not change so quickly.
+It is not necessary to maintain the lifetime of the portal as a whole, it is possible to maintain the lifetime of the content only, change the design more frequently, or maintain the integrations (CRM, ERP, etc.) that do not change so quickly.

 Choosing technologies that allow these areas of the portal to be decoupled is a good strategy today.
 Having them decoupled makes it easy to renew the design and reuse the content or integrations that are still working, without having to do a project to completely renew everything.